Expert Insights: LinkedIn Jobs on the Rise 2023

 Cloud Engineer

-What they do: A cloud engineer is responsible for overseeing a company's cloud computing services, including design, planning, maintenance, and support.
+What they do: A cloud engineer oversees a company's cloud computing services, including design, planning, maintenance, and support.

 Most common skills: TerraformAmazon Web Services (AWS)Microsoft Azure